 Having pointed that out, most reviews say they found the bike durable and trouble free.

 This is an affordable priced air bike and offers good value at this price range.
 It is a good solid bike that can be used by multiple people in a household to help to get in shape.

 The best deal when I checked was on Amazon.
 It qualified for free shipping and Prime.
-You can check the latest price and availability by clicking here:

 This affordable fan bike is great for those who are looking to get in shape, stay in shape or help with losing weight or even more intense training.